sohums/Emailify/README.md

     `export SPOTIPY_REDIRECT_URI='http://localhost/'`

+6. Try and run the program you should be prompted to open a URL in your browser.
+Enter the URL and then paste the URL you are forwarded back into the terminal.
-6. Type in email username in input.py to send emails from (I recommend creating a separate email account to send emails from).
+7. Type in email username in input.py to send emails from (I recommend creating a separate email account to send emails from).
 Then setup email password as an environment variable ('email\_from\_pwd')
-7. Run the program whenever you want ($ python3 spot.py) or create a crontab to run the program daily.
+8. Run the program whenever you want ($ python3 spot.py) or create a crontab to run the program daily.
 The commands to create the crontab in command line on a Mac are shown below.
 Replace MINUTE, HOUR, and YOURFILEPATH with their respective values.
 Note that HOUR is in military/24 hour time

 `$ crontab -e`

     MINUTE HOUR * * * cd YOURFILEPATH/Emailify/spot && YOURPATHTOPYTHON3/python3 spot.py

+9. If you are running the program via cron you may want to place your environment variables in the crontab file.